cfiorentini/intuitR/README.md

 To run the benchmarks and analyze the results, from the directory `script` run the commands `run_benchmarks.sh` and `analyze_data.sh`;
 both commands need as parameter the timeout to be used (in seconds).
-For instance, if the timeout is 600 secs:
+For instance, if the timeout is 600 secs run:

 ```console
  run_benchmarks.sh 600